Field Transformations

 jitter: true

 The profile jitter-range and jitter-type configuration can be overwritten by specifying it at the field level as well.
+Configuration options jitter-min and jitter-max can be specified to enforce minimum and maximum values, respectively.

 - name: PatientWeight